susanne-sundseth/GSA-tutorials_courses/Accessibility_PDF_gsa.md

 4. On the Initial View tab, select _Document Title_ in the **Show** field.
 5. On the Advanced tab, verify that the correct language is selected in the **Language** field.

+> [!Note]
 > If the document contains multiple languages, then the language is set as a property of the tag associated with the content that contains a language change before the document is considered fully accessible.

 ### Document Contents